jamesspearsv/libstats-node/README.md

 These variables in this `.env` are used by the app in production.

-- `NODE_ENV`: Defines which envirionment the API is running in in the API container
+- `NODE_ENV`: Defines which environment the API is running in the API container
 - `NODE_PORT`: Defines which port is exposed by the API container in Docker.
 Defaults to `3001` if not provided
 - `ORIGINS`: Comma separated list of client origins (`http://localhost,http://localhost:3000`).
 Allowed origins in the CORS configuration for the API
 - `VITE_API_URL`: Variable to pass the API url to the client frontend.
 Replace placeholder with host server IP or hostname (`localhost`)